-Between 2008 and 2015, Rochester teen birth rates declined by 55%.
-These positive health trends are due to several factors: increased youth access to reproductive health care, more sexuality education in our schools and youth programs, peer leadership programs and informative media campaigns.
+Between 2008 and 2016, Rochester teen birth rates declined by 61%.
+This positive health trend is due to several factors: increased youth access to reproductive health care, more sexuality education in our schools and youth programs, peer leadership programs and informative media campaigns.

 Teen parents obtain less education than their peers; and the children of teen parents face more academic, behavioral and health challenges, compared to children born to older parents.

 Youth, parents, health professionals, teachers, faith leaders, concerned citizens and elected officials all have a role to play.
 To find out what more can be done, contact us.

 - Teen Pregnancy and Health Disparities

 - Needs Assessment Report